yegor256/blog/_drafts/ssh.md

 <!--more-->

-Here is a more complex scenario, when I upload a file via SSH and then read back its grepped content:
+Here is a more complex scenario, where I upload a file via SSH and then read back its grepped content:

 {% highlight xml %}